Ruswanda2020/Springboot-Blog-App-RESTAPIs/Readme.md

     - Retrieve comments by post ID and comment ID.

 - Category Management
-    - Create, read, update, and delete categories (admin privileges required).
+    - Create, read, update, and delete categories (specifically for creating, updating, deleting only by admin).
     - Retrieve posts by category ID.

 - User Authentication and Authorization